mangelarilla/crurl/README.md

 ### Cargo

-Get rustup installed locally and then run `cargo install rurl`, which will download the binary package from crates.io ready to use
+Get [rustup](https://rustup.rs) installed locally and then run `cargo install crurl`, which will download the binary package from [crates.io](https://crates.io) ready to use